chaitanyakasaraneni/textclustering/README.md

 Input data (provided as training data) consists of 8580 text records in sparse format.
 No labels are provided.

 ### Overview of the implementation
 Usually DBSCAN doesn't perform well on very large datasets but performs well on smaller ones.
-Whereas k-Means is a simple algorithm that perform well on smaller as well as larger datasets.
+Whereas k-Means is a simple algorithm that performs well on smaller as well as larger datasets.
 In this program, even the dataset is not that large, I used the k-means for the initial clustering.
 After getting the clusters, I passed the cluster centers to my variation of DBSCAN algorithm, computed the distances and based on the eps and minPts conditions divided the core, border and noise points.
 After the formation of these points, I calculated the distances from the other points in the dataset and merged them to the nearest clusters.
 The noise points were assigned to the K+1 cluster.

 ### My Implementation for the DBSCAN
 For the first step, I used the MiniBatchKMeans from sklearn.cluster.